Search results for

 The Pixel 8a utilizes the same camera introduced with the Pixel 7a, which isn’t a bad shooter by any means.
 It also got even better with the Pixel 8a, thanks to software and SoC optimizations, including Audio Magic Eraser, Best Take, and more.
 The main camera still takes fairly decent shots, even in less-than-perfect lighting, but after several years of innovation, better sensors are available that would offer an even better experience.

-I sincerely hope Google doesn’t recycle its camera technology for a third year, at least not unless the Pixel 9a debuts for less than the current Pixel A. While on the subject, I’d also love to see Google introduce some kind of telephoto option for zooming, especially if it does (miraculously) introduce a Pixel 9a XL to the mix.
+We hope Google doesn’t recycle its camera technology for a third year, at least not unless the Pixel 9a debuts for less than the current Pixel A. We’d also love to see Google introduce some kind of telephoto option for zooming, especially if it does (miraculously) introduce a Pixel 9a XL to the mix.
 This is really one of the only sore spots when it comes to using a Pixel 8a as your main camera, after all.

 Google Pixel 9a: What new or improved feature would you most like to see?